-They take care of medical records, insurance forms and arrange for patients to be admitted to a hospital or to have laboratory tests.
+They take care of medical records and insurance forms.
+They also arrange for patients to be admitted to a hospital or to have laboratory tests.

-Assistants often are responsible for greeting patients and explaining a doctor’s instructions so they must have strong communication skills and an understanding of medical terminology.
+Assistants often are responsible for greeting patients and explaining a doctor’s instructions, so they must have strong communication skills and an understanding of medical terminology.

 Training and Education Requirements

-Medical administrative assistants must be high school graduates and they may have completed one-year or two-year educational programs.
+Medical administrative assistants must be high school graduates, and they may have completed one-year or two-year educational programs.
 They also receive on-the-job training.

-Volunteering with a health care organization can provide helpful experience as can related high school courses such as bookkeeping, health and biology.
+Volunteering with a healthcare organization can provide helpful experience, as can related high school courses such as bookkeeping, health, and biology.

 Community colleges and vocational schools offer one-year programs that lead to a diploma or certificate as well as two-year programs to qualify for an associate degree.